bartville/dwarf-calibration/Readme.md

 cd bin
 ./dwarf-calibration-app
 ~~~~
 A dwarf factory will generate a fake dataset and, starting from an Identity initial guess, a dwarf solver will find the correct transform.
+If the **Dwarf Solution** is near the **Actual Solution**, drink to the Dwarf-calibrator